shyd/STM32CubeF4/Projects/STM32F429I-Discovery/Examples/UART/UART_TwoBoards_ComPolling/readme.txt

 @par Example Description

-This example describes a UART transmission (transmit/receive) in polling mode between two boards.
+This example describes an UART transmission (transmit/receive) in polling mode between two boards.

 At the beginning of the main program the HAL_Init() function is called to reset